Licensing / Motor Tax

 Records

-The Department and licensing authorities establish a national vehicle file in place of the former local authority license records.
+The department and licensing authorities established a national vehicle file in place of the former local authority license records.
 The records include information derived from the earlier pre-1993 records and later registrations of vehicles.
 Provision is made for passing of information between the licensing authority and the Minister.
 Extracts from registers duly certified are deemed sufficient evidence of their content.

 Licence / Tax Disc